matthewcornell/peepweather/README.md

 ### To Do

-- filter out according to daylight (don't show if dusk or night)
+- do smarter: filter out according to daylight (don't show if dusk or night)
 - index:
-    - intro, contact, etc.
     - forms for entering zip, and for entering query
-    - eventually including a form to set color ranges for parameters
+    - eventually a form to set color ranges for parameters
 - overall summary
 - geolocation!
 - change Hour.color() to give numerical rating to each variable, then sum to get final. any red would have to override